Green Eggs INTB 2026 CB C

 A Lasting Legacy

-Dr Seuss published more than 60 books during his lifetime, some written as “Dr. Seuss” and others under the pen name “Theo LeSieg.”
+Dr Seuss published more than 60 books during his lifetime, selling over 600 million copies.
+Some were written as “Dr. Seuss” and others under the pen name “Theo LeSieg” or “Rosetta Stone”.
 His works have been translated into numerous languages and adapted into films, stage productions, and television specials.

 His influence extends beyond entertainment.
 His stories continue to be used in classrooms to: